brown-studios/minuet/docs/setup-guide.md

 Minuet gets better when you take advantage of its place in the middle of your vehicle's roof to add peripherals connected to the [QWIIC](https://www.sparkfun.com/qwiic) I2C port or the GPIO expansion header (which includes a UART).

+These peripherals are specifically designed for use with Minuet:

+- Add lights to your fan with a [lighting and load accessory board](../hardware/load/design-and-errata.md)

-This will take some know-how and you can find plenty of tutorials online for building stuff with ESPHome (or an Arduino) to get started.
+You can also make your own peripherals that leverage ESPHome and parts that you can buy from hobby electronics shops.
+You can find plenty of tutorials online for building stuff with ESPHome.
+You might find it easier to program than an Arduino because it's all done with YAML configuration files.

-Here are some ideas:
+Here are a few ideas for peripherals that you could make yourself:

 - Add a CO₂, temperature, humidity sensor: [scd4x sensor](https://esphome.io/components/sensor/scd4x.html)
 - Add a temperature, pressure sensor, humidity, gas sensor: [bmp680 sensor](https://esphome.io/components/sensor/bme680)